-In light of the results reached by the current study, it is recommended to work on increasing the levels of academic engagement among university students by linking them to dimensions of positive constructive thinking such as global constructive thinking, emotional coping, and behavioral coping, and staying away from destructive dimensions of constructive thinking such as; personal superstitious, categorical thinking, esoteric thinking, and naive optimism as the results showed a negative association between these dimensions and academic engagement.
+Based on the findings of the current study, it is recommended to enhance academic engagement among university students by fostering positive dimensions of constructive thinking, such as global constructive thinking, emotional coping, and behavioral coping.
+Additionally, efforts should be made to discourage destructive dimensions of constructive thinking, including personal superstitious, categorical thinking, esoteric thinking, and naive optimism, as these were found to have a negative association with academic engagement.
+The study also recommends that university's faculty members should pay more attention to global constructive thinking, emotional coping, and behavioral coping.
+This is in addition to conducting other similar studies on constructive thinking, the big five personality factors, and academic emotions among university students.